You will need

 - Make sure everyone is ready to walk – have they got everything they need?
 Are they dressed appropriately for the weather and time of year?

 - You might want to read everyone a story to set the scene for the theme of the incident hike.
-We have included an example story below.

 Run the hike